ericmorand-sonarsource/notes/2024-10-10/comment-based-tests-messing-with-coverage.md

 ## Consequence

-The consequence of this messy coverage data is that it makes code coverage tool incapable to report coverage reliably.
+The consequence of this messy coverage data is that it makes code coverage tools leveraging V8 coverage data incapable to report coverage reliably.

 This problem can easily be noticed by asking One Double Zero to generate a coverage report for `packages/jsts/src/rules/S105/rule.ts` after executing only its unit test script, and then after executing both its unit test script and S2004 comment-based one.